ladybug/kamilszymanski.github.io/_posts/2015-12-10-optimizing-docker-images-for-image-size-and-build-time.md

 But more importantly layers don't come for free, depending on storage driver used there are some penalties to pay[^2].
 For example in AUFS each layer can introduce latency to container write performance[^3] on the first write to each file existing in the image layers stack, especially if the file is big and exists below many image layers.

-So in the end, as usual, it all boils down to knowing what you optimize for and consciously taking necessary compromises.
+So in the end, as usual, it all boils down to knowing what you optimize for and consciously making necessary compromises.

 [^1]: if you need an introduction or deep-dive into layers check [Docker documentation](https://docs.docker.com/)
 [^2]: consult your storage driver documentation for more details on it's performance